mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ## Problem

-Whe new users sign up for Trunk Club, they are connected with a personal stylist who will send them a trunk of clothes based on their needs.
+when new users sign up for Trunk Club, they are connected with a personal stylist who will send them a trunk of clothes based on their needs.
 Over 50% of new Trunk Club users weren't being connected with their stylist.
 From a design and technical perspective, the onboarding experience was outdated, inconsistent between men and women, and didn't reflect our brand.
 From a technical perspective, the codebase was outdated making it difficult for the team to iterate and test new concepts.

 A strong onboarding experience proved necessary to Trunk Club's success as a growing business and our user's happiness.